 Code: 14 ‘CURLE_FTP_WEIRD_227_FORMAT’

 FTP servers return a 227-line as a response to a PASV command.
-If libcurl fails to parse that line, this return code is passed back.
+If libcurl fails to parse that line, this return code passes back.

 Code: 15 ‘CURLE_FTP_CANT_GET_HOST’